Machine Space I: Weak exponentials and quantification over compact spaces: Compactness and universal quantification

 In general, the compactness algorithm works equally well if we replace $\powerset(G)$ with such a continuous dcpo $D$, or indeed any locally compact sublocale of machine space which contains $X$.
-The algorithm takes an element $m$ of $\Sigma^D$ as input and simple applies \cref{alg:compactness} to $s(m)$ where $s$ is a section of the quotient $\Sigma^{\Sigma^G} \to \Sigma^D$ from \cref{prop:section_from_exponential_to_machine_space}.
+The algorithm takes an element $m$ of $\Sigma^D$ as input and simply applies Algorithm~\ref{alg:compactness} to $s(m)$ where $s$ is a section of the quotient $\Sigma^{\Sigma^G} \to \Sigma^D$ from \autoref{prop:section_from_exponential_to_machine_space}.

 Note that the only place $s(m)$ appears in the algorithm is at the step where we run $\mathtt{test}(s(m) \in {\boxtimes}F)$.
-Thus, we may replace this step with any equivalent computation involving $m$.
+Thus, we may replace this step with any equivalent computation involving~$m$.

 In this setting it is natural to consider an intuitive model of such a dcpo as a data type in an idealised programming language.
 If we view $\Sigma^{\Sigma^G}$ from this perspective recall that $\mathtt{test}(m \in {\boxtimes}F)$ is given by $m(p_F)$ where $p_F\colon G \to \Sigma$ halts precisely on the elements of $F$.
 Other examples can be handled in a similar way.